steelealex1/Microsoft-Defender-for-Cloud/Labs/Modules/Module-4-Regulatory-Compliance.md

 1. From the left pane, select **Definitions**.
 2. From the top menu, select **+ initiative definition** to create a new policy set definition.
 3. On the Basics tab, select a **scope as a location for the new definition**.
-The recommended approach is to select management groups if they have been assigned but in our scenario select your subscription "Azure subscription 1" as the scope.
+The recommended approach is to select management groups if they have been assigned but in our scenario, select your subscription "Azure subscription 1" as the scope.
 4. Select a name, for example: **Custom Benchmark**.
 5. Provide an informative description so others can be clear on what is the purpose of this new security policy.
 6. Select **Category**.
-You can decide to use existing one (for example: Microsoft Defender for Cloud) or to create your own one. *The recommended approach is to use a custom one so you can quickly filter policy definitions and initiatives when needed (for example: Contoso)*.
+You can decide to use existing one (for example: Security Center) or to create your own one. *The recommended approach is to use a custom one so you can quickly filter policy definitions and initiatives when needed (for example: Contoso)*.
 7. Select **Version** number.
 Each policy definition and initiative contain a version in its metadata section.
 You can decide to have major versions (1.0), minor version (1.1) and so.
 Click **Next**.
 8. Click **Groups**, to define your groups and subgroups to be used in your initiative.
 To add a new group, click **Create Group**.
 9. Create a new group, for this example we will call **Group 1**, select a subgroup, **Sub-group1** and provide a description.
 Please aware to the additional metadata which can be used as well.
 The location of the policyMetadata object that has additional details about the control and compliance domain.
 Click **Save** to create the new group.